Cimpress-MCP/consul_export/readme.md

 consul_export is a tool for backing up critical data from [Consul](consul.io) so that you can have a standby available in the event of catastrophic cluster failure.

 consul_export lets us run a warm standby of Consul DNS by exporting the current state of the cluster as static configuration for an alternative DNS server like BIND.
+This server can be switched in to replace Cosnul should the cluster lose the ability to serve DNS records.

 ##### Limitations